 the last several years, we began to outgrow the space capacity at our former location at 50th and Dodge Street.
 Last year we reached maximum

 capacity for several of our classes before we opened the doors for the first

-We have maximized the space to beyond capacity – and are out of physical space
+day of classes.
+We maximized our former studios to beyond capacity and were out of physical space

 to accommodate our current programs.
-In order to grow and develop we must
+In order to grow and develop we needed more space.

 September, 2015 a new location was presented to the OAB Board of Directors and

 after careful consideration the Board unanimously approved a motion to proceed